-The fight against climate change requires everyone to do their bit – from individuals to major corporations.
-It is widely acknowledged that improved energy use, renewable energy sources, recycling and other green initiatives can help with carbon neutral goals.
+The fight against climate change requires everyone to do their part – from individuals to major corporations.
+It is widely acknowledged that improved energy use, renewable energy sources, recycling, and other green initiatives can help with carbon-neutral goals.
 Much of the focus here falls upon homeowners and big business.

 We sometimes overlook the fact that massive facilities like universities, airports, and hospitals need to go green too.
 Thankfully, many hospitals have heard the call, and a select few are ahead of the game.
 Some impressive medical facilities across the US offer some valuable lessons.

 So Which Are The Greenest Hospitals In The US Right Now?

 Five facilities come top of the list right now.
 They are West Kendall Baptist Hospital in Miami, New York-Presbyterian Hospital, Children’s Hospital of Pittsburgh, Helen Devos Children’s Hospital in Grand Rapids and Providence Newberg Medical Center in Oregon.